-- Continue to build and improve upon relationships with public sector client agencies and undertake business development beyond core provincial government client agencies. - Ensure that a wide client group is aware of the potential benefits of public private partnerships. - Continually seek out business opportunities with new, potential and existing clients. - Develop business plans that incorporate rigorous financial analysis, risk assessment and management tools to provide a solid foundation for decision making, based on an assessment of a full range of quantitative and qualitative factors. - Publish documents that communicate the value for taxpayer dollars expected to be achieved for projects, and, as appropriate and utilized by the client, a Report of the Fairness Advisor following financial close of each project, and disclose all documentation not deemed to be commercially sensitive. - Continually assess and appraise the quality of services provided by Partnerships BC with clients, external stakeholders such as public private partnership service providers (e.g. advisors), project participants and private partners.
-Strategies include conducting client surveys and conducting market consultations.
+- Continue to build and improve upon relationships with public sector client agencies and undertake business development beyond core provincial government client agencies. - Ensure that a wide client group is aware of the potential benefits of PPPs. - Continually seek out business opportunities with new, potential and existing clients. - Develop business plans that incorporate rigorous financial analysis, risk assessment and management tools to provide a solid foundation for decision making, based on an assessment of a full range of quantitative and qualitative factors. - Publish documents that communicate the expected benefits of projects, and, as appropriate and utilized by the client, a Report of the Fairness Advisor following financial close of each project, and disclose all documentation not deemed to be commercially sensitive. - Continually assess and appraise the quality of services provided by Partnerships BC with clients, external stakeholders such as PPP service providers (e.g. advisors), project participants and private partners.
+Strategies include conducting client surveys and market consultations.